kedacore/keda/tests/README.md

 #### Notes

 - You can see [`azure_queue_test.go`](scalers_go/azure_queue/azure_queue_test.go) for a full example.
+- All tests must have the `// +build e2e` build tag.
 - Refer [`helper.go`](helper.go) for various helper methods available to use in your tests.
 - Prefer using helper methods or `k8s` libraries in `Go` over manually executing `shell` commands.
 Only if the task you're trying to achieve is too complicated or tedious using above, use `ParseCommand` or `ExecuteCommand` from `helper.go`